 Good morning, folks.
-Since moving our full time travelling UK family to Bali we’ve received quite a lot of questions about getting a Bali visa from UK families:
+Since moving our full time travelling UK family to Bali we’ve received quite a lot of questions about getting a Bali visa (and which Bali visa to get) from UK families:

 “Do I need a visa for Bali?”
 “Do I need a visa for Indonesia?”
 “Do you need a visa for Bali from UK?”
 “Which Bali visa do I need?” …and more.

 This post will break down exactly for you (UK citizens) the different kinds of visas and the requirements for each and will give you information to help you decide on which Bali visa is right for you.
 I’ll also tell you our experience of getting a Bali visa so you can avoid the 839 mistakes (conservative estimate) that we made, and be soaking up that tropical sunshine in no time!

 This guide is for people/ families like us wanting to visit or live in Bali who can support themselves financially either through savings or overseas/online work; NOT those wanting to set up a business in Bali.
 You will need other visas such as the Bali business visa for this.
 If you’d like to explore more of Indonesia than just Bali once you have your visa, check out this Indonesia guide with island inspiration!